MEB Student Handbook

 By registering and paying fees, students assume responsibility for knowing the regulations and pertinent procedures as set forth in this handbook and the University of Waterloo Graduate Calendar.

-Ultimately, it is your responsibility to ensure that you have met coursework and other requirements to complete your degree.
-The MEB Graduate Program Administrator can assist you with this process.
+Ultimately, it is your responsibility to ensure that you have met coursework and all other requirements to complete your degree.
+The MEB Graduate Program Coordinator can assist you with this process.
 Some of these regulations are listed below.

 Students are expected to maintain continuous registration (in each of the three terms/year) and must register for at least one course per term.
-Failure to register and pay fees each term will mean you will have to apply for readmission.
-Special permission is required to change your registration status from full-time/part-time to inactive.
-If you do request inactive status, you must submit a Change of Enrolment Status form.
-A rationale explaining the reasons for the request must be submitted.
-Requests for inactive status will not always be approved.
+Failure to register and pay fees each term could results in being discontinued from the program and having to re-apply for admission.
+Re-admission is not guaranteed.
+Special permission is required to change your enrolment status from full-time/part-time to inactive.
+If you request inactive status, you must complete a Change of Enrolment form and submit to the MEB Graduate Program Coordinator.
+A rationale explaining the reason for the request must be included.
+Requests for inactive status are not always approved.

 Important Dates and Deadlines